Peppers are one of the most delicious and versatile foods in the world, and can bring life to any meal. They’re also great just on their own!

 In this article, we’ll go over everything you need to know for how to smoke peppers at home, no matter which type of smoker you have!
 By the end, you’ll be ready to make and enjoy smoked peppers year round.

 When it comes to smoking peppers, there are really two routes you can take.
 Each is quite different from the other, but both result in deliciousness and are worth trying out!

 First, you can smoke peppers as a main or secondary ingredient of your meal – for example a stuffed smoked pepper dinner.
 Smoking peppers this way is a great way to incorporate delicious flavors into a normally more ordinary tasting meal.
 This method works great with bell peppers, poblano peppers, or really any of the mild to medium type of peppers.

 The other way to smoke peppers is by using a process that will involve a dehydrator or an oven.
-Dehydrating is a method used to preserve fruits, veggies, meats for jerky, and other foods.
+Dehydrating is a method used to preserve fruits, veggies, and to make jerky and other foods.
 Basically when moisture is removed from your peppers, it helps to prevent the growth of bacteria and decay of the food – which extends the shelf life of your food.

 After your peppers absorb flavor on the smoker, they are then placed into a dehydrator for around 12 hours to dehydrate.
 This process removes moisture and results in a perfectly smoked pepper that will last for a long time and can be ground into delicious homemade spices.

 The art of the homemade spice has been lost in many regards.
 Nowadays, we typically just buy processed store bought spices from our local grocer.
 While these spices are typically fine, they’re suppressed in flavor and don’t stack up at all in comparison to the flavor of homemade spices.

 Thankfully, the list of items and equipment you’ll need to smoke peppers is pretty small!
 Here is everything you should plan to have on hand for your smoked peppers recipe.